Aizhan87/django-drf-ecommerce/commands.md

 coverage run -m pytest

-coverage html
+coverage html <!-- to create an htmlcov -->

-pytest --cov <!-- to see how many tests should be written -->
+pytest --cov <!-- to see how many tests should be written (already implemented in setup.cfg) -->

 pytest -s <!-- Will give a more comprehensive response like from print() in terminal -->

+pytest -k test_category_get <!-- to run a specific test -->

+pytest -x <!-- to pinpoint where test fails (already implemented in setup.cfg) -->

 <!-- Pytest -->